 40th SPP Physics Conference @ Legazpi

-The 40th SPP Physics Conference and Annual Meeting will be held on 19–21 October 2022 in a hybrid online and on-site format.
-Here are the important dates, details, and other announcements in preparation for the Conference:
+The 40th SPP Physics Conference and Annual Meeting was held on 19–21 October 2022 in a hybrid online and on-site format.

 Venue: Proxy by the Oriental, Legazpi City, Albay